 Manila clams are sweet, plump and tender with ridged shells of different colors and patterns, and are very attractive on the plate.
 They’re preferred at the smaller sizes, usually 1 ½” to 2 ½” across.

 Manila clams can be eaten raw but I prefer them steamed with garlic and wine, grilled with lemon and butter or in clam sauce over linguine.

-Also known as steamers, Ipswich clams or belly clams.
+Soft clams are also known as steamer clams, Ipswich clams or belly clams.
 Fried soft clams, according to legend, were started in 1916 by a potato chip producer in Boston who one day had access to more soft clams than potatoes.
 He had vats of oil, very few potatoes and piles and piles of soft clams.
 He decided to experiment and a New England specialty was born.